0

 Prerequisite: MATU 099 or higher.
 Not recommended for the student who has taken a statistics course in another department or for mathematics majors.
 Students study probability, analysis of data, parametric and non-parametric statistics, with examples from the social sciences and the natural sciences.
 3 credits.

-Students master the basic concepts and analytical methods used by political scientist in their attempts to address these questions: What are the fundamental components of the national government of the United States?
+Students master the basic concepts and analytical methods used by political scientists in their attempts to address these questions: What are the fundamental components of the federal government of the United States?
 How do they transform citizen opinion, interest group pressures, and economic imperatives into social policy?
 This course satisfies the State of California Credential requirement in American History and Government.
 3 credits.

 SOCU 101 Introduction to Sociology